Wilfrida-Were/website/index.md

 # 👋 About Me

 I’m Wilfrida Were, a Data Analytics Consultant.

-I turn complex data into simple, strategic decisions that help businesses increase revenue, reduce costs, and improve efficiency.
-By combining Data Analytics, Automation, and AI, I help companies optimize their **financial**, **customer**, and **operational** strategies.
+With a strong background in **Customer service** and **Data Analytics**, I specialize in transforming raw customer data into actionable insights.

 💡 How?
 By leveraging: